devhausleipzigacademy/camp9-midterm/frontend/e2e/e2e-testing.md

 ---
-title: "End-to-End Testing: An Overview & Introduction to Playwright"
+title: 'End-to-End Testing: An Overview & Introduction to Playwright'
-author: "Vera Scheunert"
+author: 'Vera Scheunert'
-date: "2023-05-22"
+date: '2023-05-22'
 ---

 Introduction to